-- Policy 4.1 A clear and effective monitoring and evaluation framework will be developed and implemented to inform tree management decisions into the future. - Policy 4.2 A central tree database will be maintained to include records of maintenance history, annual condition assessments, required works and heritage and ecological values. - Policy 4.3 Canopy cover will be measured and modelled at regular intervals to evaluate progress towards the policy target. - Policy 4.4 Species performance will be reviewed every five years to inform the preferred list of climate adapted species. - Policy 4.5 Staff and contractors who are responsible for the management of trees will be appropriately experienced and or qualified. - Policy 4.6 Trees will be protected in accordance with accepted best practice standards2. - Policy 4.7 A soil improvement program will be developed and implemented. - Policy 4.8 Leading practice urban tree management techniques will be adopted. - Policy 4.9 Maintenance plans, including irrigation regimes that are appropriate to the landscape will be developed. - Policy 4.10 Veteran trees3 will be identified and managed to extend their landscape value for as long as possible while maintaining safety.
+A clear and effective monitoring and evaluation framework will be developed and implemented to inform tree management decisions into the future.

+A central tree database will be maintained to include records of maintenance history, annual condition assessments, required works and heritage and ecological values.

+Canopy cover will be measured and modelled at regular intervals to evaluate progress towards the policy target.

+Species performance will be reviewed every five years to inform the preferred list of climate adapted species.

+Staff and contractors who are responsible for the management of trees will be appropriately experienced and qualified.

+Trees will be protected in accordance with accepted best practice standards2.

+A soil improvement program will be developed and implemented.

+Leading practice urban tree management techniques will be adopted.

+Maintenance plans, including irrigation regimes that are appropriate to the landscape will be developed.

+Veteran trees3 will be identified and managed to extend their landscape value for as long as possible while maintaining safety.
-2 Australian Standard 4970-2009 Protection of Trees on Development Sites Australian Standard 4373-2007 Pruning of Amenity Trees

-3 A veteran tree is a tree that is of interest biologically, culturally or aesthetically because of its age, size or condition (Veteran Trees: A Guide to Good Management, Natural England, 2000).
+- 2 Australian Standard 4970-2009 Protection of Trees on Development Sites Australian Standard 4373-2007 Pruning of Amenity Trees - 3 A veteran tree is a tree that is of interest biologically, culturally or aesthetically because of its age, size or condition (Veteran Trees: A Guide to Good Management, Natural England, 2000).